 In common with many similar organizations, Nutrition for Learning Inc. derives revenues from fundraising and donations, the completeness of which is not susceptible to satisfactory audit verification.
 Accordingly, our verification of revenues from these sources was limited to the amounts recorded in the records of the Organization.
-Therefore, we were not able to determine whether any adjustments might be necessary to revenues, excess of revenues over expenses and cash flows from operations for the years ended August 31, 2022 and 2021, current assets as at August 31, 2022 and 2021, and net assets as at September 1 and August 31 for both the 2022 and 2021 years.
-Our audit opinion on the financial statements for the year ended August 31, 2021 was modified accordingly because of the possible effects of this limitation in scope.
+Therefore, we were not able to determine whether any adjustments might be necessary to revenues, excess (deficiency) of revenues over expenses and cash flows from operations for the years ended August 31, 2023 and 2022, current assets as at August 31, 2023 and 2022, and net assets as at September 1 and August 31 for both the 2023 and 2022 years.
+Our audit opinion on the financial statements for the year ended August 31, 2022 was modified accordingly because of the possible effects of this limitation in scope.